taiyuechain/docs/docs/source/taiyuepublic/Managing-your-accounts.md

 taipublic account import --password <passwordfile> <keyfile>
 ```

-**Note**: Since you can directly copy your encrypted accounts to another truechain
+**Note**: Since you can directly copy your encrypted accounts to another taipublicchain
 instance, this import/export mechanism is not needed when you transfer an account between
 nodes.